 Our success in engineering aroused interest in another professional school and led us to clone the class for nursing students.
 The same process of collaboration guided our decisions about writing activities and readings, although this time we had a model, which made the process much simpler.
-As a result of our inquiry into nursing practice and discussion of what we might nursing students, we chose to keep the theme of problem so and most of the writing activities, varying the readings an, parameters of the assignments to make them more appropriate and more interesting to nursing students.
-We added writing activities like case notes, a routine writing activity for nurses, changed the instructions into a health care brochure.
-We added readings such as Susan Sontag's Illness as Metaphor broaden the students' perspective on health and illness, and sample case referrals to provide examples of writing in practice.
-We substituted an account by a consumer of the care system for the Trachtenberg book.
-In spite of these the courses had more in common than not.
-Probably most significant difference resulted from the additional that allowed us to team-teach the nursing course.
+As a result of our inquiry into nursing practice and discussion of what we might expect of nursing students, we chose to keep the theme of problem solving and most of the writing activities, varying the readings and the parameters of the assignments to make them more appropriate for and more interesting to nursing students.
+We added writing activities like case notes, a routine writing activity for nurses, and changed the instructions into a health care brochure.
+We also added readings such as Susan Sontag's Illness as Metaphor, to broaden the students' perspective on health and illness, and sample case referrals to provide examples of writing in professional practice.
+We substituted an account by a consumer of the health care system for the Trachtenberg book.
+In spite of these differences, the courses had more in common than not.
+Probably the most significant difference resulted from the additional funding that allowed us to team teach the nursing course.